 Performing the Word so graciously over the decades is a remarkable achievement for The Furrow, its editors and contributors.
 As this volume attempts inadequately to honour that achievement, it is fitting that it be dedicated to the current editor, Ronan Drury, on completing ninety years, over sixty of which have been immediately involved with the editing of The Furrow.
 Long may they both flourish.

 Amongst the contributors are: Michael Olden, Des Wilson, Anne Thurston, Thomas Groome, John Horgan.
 Eoin de Bháldraithe, gabriel Daly OSA, Michael A. Conway, Brendan Hoban, Gerry O’Hanlon, Fáinch Ryan, Eamonn conway, Eugene Duffy, Oliver McQuillan, Aidan Ryan, John F. Deane, Pádraig McCarthy, Dermot A. Lane, Mark Patrick Hederman, Breandán Ó doibhlin, brian cosgrove, Mary Redmond, Catherine Twomey, Tony McNamara, Enda Lyons, James F. Keenan SJ, Patrick Hannon, Hugh Connolly, Pádraig Corkery, Gina Menzies, Charles E. Curran, Ben Kimmerling, Stanley Hauerwas, Mary Gordon.

 Enda McDonagh is the former professor of Moral Theology, St Patrick’s College, Maynooth.
-His previous books include Faith and the Hungry Grass, Theology in Winter Light and The Irish Reader in Moral Theology series, all Columba Press.
+His previous books include Faith and the Hungry Grass, Theology in Winter Light and The Irish Reader in Moral Theology series, all published by Columba Press.